lfriends/Java-Installment-Loan-Calculator/README.md

 0
 Please enter the interest rate in % (Eg 4.5):
 4.5
-Please enter the loan duration inmonts (Eg 12):
+Please enter the loan duration in monts (Eg 12):
 12
 Please enter the 1st due date (DD/MM/YY .or.
 DDMMYY) (Eg 31/12/23 .or 311223):
 311223